 ACT 87530 Management Finance and Control

 This course provides an in-depth look at how organizations manage financial resources through capital generation, asset management, and asset planning.
-Complex accounting rules used to analyze and create the financial information used to evaluate a firms financial standing will be studied.
+Learners will study complex accounting rules to learn how financial information is created and applied to evaluate a firm’s financial standing.
 Topics included in this course are budgetary planning and controls, financial and risk analysis, and managerial decision making.
-Learners will develop an understanding of the external users of financial information, such as investors, customers, analysts and the financial media.Learning Outcomes:
+Learners will also develop an understanding of the external users of financial information, such as investors, customers, analysts, and the financial media.Learning Outcomes:

 - Describe the nature of Management Control systems.